Moonsong-Labs/moonwall/docs/guide/intro/providers.md

 PolkadotJs is a suite of tools, including a JavaScript library, for interacting with the Polkadot network and other Substrate-based blockchains.
 To learn more about PolkadotJs, you can check out the [PolkadotJs docs](https://polkadot.js.org/docs/api/){target=_blank}

+### Polkadot-API (PAPI)

+[Polkadot-API](https://github.com/polkadot-api/polkadot-api){target=_blank} is a modern, lightweight, and fast alternative to the PolkadotJs library for interacting with Substrate-based blockchains.
+It is designed to be more performant and have a smaller bundle size compared to PolkadotJs, while maintaining compatibility with the Polkadot ecosystem.
+For more information about Polkadot-API, check out the [Polkadot-API docs](https://papi.how/){target=_blank}.

 ### Ethers